pierre-rouleau/pel/doc/pel-manual.rst

 There's another, manual way to use portions of PEL.
 PEL code is split across several files.
-Its keymap and installation logic is located inside the `pel.el`_ file exclusively.
+Its key-map and installation logic is located inside the `pel.el`_ file exclusively.
 If you only want to use the feature of one or several other files, then simply use them and never call ``pel-init``.